Captive Portals

 The portal field determines the local captive portal that will be used for pre-authentication.
 The default RG Nets portal is always available as a choice from this list.
 Additional choices for the portal field are determined by the custom portals scaffold on the portals view of the system module.

-Setting the remote checkbox specifying a remote URL enables forced browser redirect to a captive portal web application that is stored on a remote host.
+Setting the remote checkbox and specifying a remote URL enables forced browser redirect to a captive portal web application that is stored on a remote host.
 Using a remote host for the pre-authentication pages is not recommended for typical deployment scenarios due to increased latency and complexity.
 In most clustering and multi-unit central management scenarios, a customized local pre-authentication portal contains hyperlinks to a centrally served portal for unified end-user credential management.

 The following substitutions are available for the remote URL :